Dark Matter as the Torsional Strain of a Discrete Chiral Vacuum

 P

-) [5].
-This letter proposes that Dark Matter is the macroscopic torsional strain of
+) [9].
+This letter proposes that Dark Matter is not a particle, but the macroscopic

-this discrete chiral vacuum.
-By modeling the vacuum limit as a Chiral Cosserat continuum,
+torsional strain of this discrete chiral vacuum.
+We explicitly derive the Chiral Cosserat

-we show that baryonic matter—structurally acting as K = 4 topological defects with exactly
+baryonic matter—structurally acting as K = 4 topological defects with exactly 8 missing

-8 missing torsional bonds—physically twists the tensor network.
-Computational simulations
+torsional bonds—physically twists the tensor network.
+We analytically prove that the 1D

 halo